 - Lithuanians are Europeans.
 The flag of European Union is proudly flying in front of many different buildings.
 European mood is present everywhere.

 - Lithuania was the last country in Europe to accept Christianity.
-This seems almost impossible, as approximately 30 churches are scattered around old town alone.
+This seems almost impossible, as there are approximately 30 churches scattered all over old town.

 - Basketball is considered a second religion.

 - Old trolleybuses and buses that remind of some old times are still in use.
-They have not been refurbished and the drivers probably stayed the same – they did not get the memo that the life is good.
+They have not been refurbished and the drivers probably stayed the same – they did not get the memo that the world moved on.

 What not to miss?

 Whenever we travel to a new place, we use Instagram to discover it.
 Vilnius was quite tricky in this regard, as we have not found that many interesting city Instagrammers to follow.
 Thus, this time around we relied on locals, and purely our own instincts.
 In four days in Vilnius, we experienced summer, fall and winter (yes, it was snowing in mid-May!).